DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 - **Flask** is a popular Python framework for making web *APIs* which is popular amongst the machine learning community.
 - **Gunicorn** is a Python WSGI HTTP server and a common choice for self-hosting Flask application in production.
 Flask has a built-in WSGI (Server Gateway Interface) web server, but it is not secure or efficient and hence should NOT be used for production.
 - **Nginx** is our web server, which will handle all requests and act as a load balancer for the application.
 - **Docker** is a great way to make the API easy to deploy on any server.
 It is easily customizable to run with any configuration.
 Moreover, we can combine multiple instances of the docker container when we want to scale up our Flask API.
+Docker is available across various platforms whether if you are using a Linux, Mac or a Windows computer, you can follow the installation guide here.

 The whole code in this post is available on my GitHub.